debo0611/ItemsCatalog/README.md

 1. Download the fullstack nanodegree VM provided by Udacity
 2. vagrant up
 3. vagrant ssh
-4. Inside the fullstack/vagrant/catalog folder (in the local system), clone this repo:
+4. Inside the fullstack/vagrant/catalog folder (in the local system), clone this repo: git clone https://github.com/debo0611/ItemsCatalog.git
-# git clone <>

 Note that 'vagrant' is the folder shared between the local system and the VM.
 5. Access the catalog folder from the VM (accessed via vagrant ssh)

-6. Database used/created (in the VM) is "catalog_db".
+6. Database used/created (in the VM) is "catalog".
 (This db need to be pre-created) Two tables are created in the above db (they will be created, if not already created, when the application runs):
-a. ‘catalog’, and
+a. ‘catalog’ (should have been named 'category')
 b. 'item’

 ## Usage:
 Command to start the application:
-# python3 run.py
+$ python3 run.py

 Access it in browser:
 http://localhost:8080/